DocRaptor/docraptor-csharp/README.md

 The majority of the code in this repo is generated using swagger-codegen on [docraptor.yaml](docraptor.yaml).
 You can modify this file and regenerate the client using `script/generate_language csharp`.

+The generated client needed a few fixes
+- `Base64Encoded` needed to be called on `ApiClient`
+- `Configuration` had to be set on `ApiClient`
+- User agent had to be set

 ## Release Process

 1. `script/test`